Battles in the Desert: Background and publication

 The novella Battles in the Desert was written in 1981 by José Emilio Pacheco.
 The novella was dedicated to Eduardo Mejía and written in memory of Juan Marvel Torres.
 Accompanying Battles in the Desert are other short stories that such as "The Pleasure Principle", "You Wouldn't Understand", "The Sunken Park", "The Captive", "August Afternoon", and "Acheron".

 Battles in the Desert and his other stories have been translated into many languages such as English, Japanese, German, Russian, and French.
 While Pacheco originally wrote the novella in Spanish, it was enjoyed in these languages and helped spark new works of arts in other fields.
 The novella inspired other mediums such as comics, plays, films such as Mariana, Mariana (1987), and songs by groups such as Café Tacvba.
-Due to his great works in poetry and literature such as Battles in the Desert, Pacheco was awarded the Miguel de Cervantes Literature Prize by the Spain’s Culture Ministry in 2009.
+For his poetry and literature, Pacheco was awarded the Miguel de Cervantes Prize by Spain's Culture Ministry in 2009.

-Literary significance and criticism

-Although Battles in the Desert has had an influence on Mexican culture and literature, it is also highly criticized.
-Many critics claim that the adult figures in Carlos’ life highly overreacted to his declaration of love for Mariana, which in turn led to Carlos' life getting turned upside-down.
-Out of this comes the concern as to whether or not the series of events that follows Carlos’ confession are plausible.

-Perhaps the most infamous and pondered question in Mexican literature comes out of this novella: did Mariana actually exist, or was she just a figure or symbol in Carlos’ life?
-It is likely that Carlos' story is based on the author's personal life and experience.
-This question has been heavily debated within the Mexican literary community and readership.